erql/js-rx-exprs/README.md

 C  --------------o-----
 ```

-We can do that by applying a following expression:
+We can do that by applying the following expression:

 ```
 AB*C